getporter/vscode-extension/CONTRIBUTING.md

 From inside VS Code while you are editing the source code for the extension, press F5 or from the menu select "Run -> Start Debugging".
 A new VS Code window will open with the extension loaded.
 Open a directory with a porter bundle, and from there you can manually verify that autocomplete and other features of the extension are working properly.

+# How it works

+The extension does a lot of things, but some key bits of the logic in the extension are actually **in the porter cli**.
+The autocomplete for porter.yaml files works as follows:

+1. The extension detects that it is in a porter.yaml file and calls `porter schema`.
+1. The schema command returns a json schema for the installation of porter on the local machine.
+The schema cannot be known beforehand because it's dependent upon the mixins that are installed.
+1. The extension detects if the json schema for Porter bundles has changed since last loaded and if so, prompts the user to close and reopen the porter.yaml file.
+1. Now we have autocomplete available for the porter.yaml file! 🎉

+Other json schema files used by Porter are static, and stored in Porter's main repository in https://github.com/getporter/porter/tree/main/pkg/schema.
+If you are working on a bug report for the json schema, you may need to edit either on the schema files in that directory, or in the affected mixin's repository.
+Most of the time, fixes for the extension do not actually require changing the extension itself or releasing a new version of the extension.
+Instead we fix either the porter cli or a mixin and the user doesn't need to update the extension itself.